GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/frontend-demo-walkthrough.md

 Imagine you are a Financial Analyst, and you need to analyze a Prospectus [like this](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/genwealth/sample-prospectus/RYDE.pdf) for an upcoming IPO.

 You're expected to create a company overview, a stock analysis, and determine a buy/sell/ or hold rating for this new security.
-You could comb through the 191-page prospectus and draft something from scratch, or you can use Gen AI to jumpstart your effort.
+You could comb through the 191-page prospectus and draft something from scratch, or you can use Gen AI to jump-start your effort.

 You can simply drop that file into the `$PROJECT_ID-docs` bucket in GCS to kick off a pipeline of Cloud Functions that perform the steps listed below.